 Best use: Backpacking and bikepacking

 This is a very cool idea from Big Agnes!
 Extremely lightweight and compact, it is hard to believe it inflates to over 3″.
-Basecamp carries a selection of sizes from short to wide and long.
-Call the rental shop to request a certain size.
+Basecamp carries only the regular size (20″ x 72″) but you can purchase these pads in short, long, and wide sizes.
 Save your breath using the separate pad inflation sack.

 Pros:

-Cons: Don’t lose the separate pad inflation sack!
+Cons: Don’t lose the separate pad inflation sack and patch kit!

 Pros: